Iptakalim Inhibits Nicotinic Acetylcholine Receptor-Mediated Currents In Dopamine Neurons Acutely Dissociated From Rat Substantia Nigra Pars Compacta

 Digital Object Identifier (DOI)

 Hu, J.; DeChon, J.; Yan, K. C.; Liu, Q.; Hu, G.; and Wu, J., "Iptakalim Inhibits Nicotinic Acetylcholine Receptor-Mediated Currents In Dopamine Neurons Acutely Dissociated From Rat Substantia Nigra Pars Compacta" (2006).
-Neurobiology.
+Translational Neuroscience.
 445.